zmalone/chef-web-docs/source/controls-for-compliance/windows/create-a-basic-audit-control/6/_index.md

 ## 6. Update your web server configuration to meet compliance

-In the previous step, we saw that three files and one directory failed the audit.
+In the previous step, we saw that three files failed the audit.

-* <code class="file-path">/var/www/html/index.html</code>
-* <code class="file-path">/var/www/html/pages</code>
+* <code class="file-path">c:/inetpub/wwwroot/Default.htm</code>
-* <code class="file-path">/var/www/html/pages/page1.html</code>
+* <code class="file-path">c:/inetpub/wwwroot/pages/Page1.htm</code>
-* <code class="file-path">/var/www/html/pages/page2.html</code>
+* <code class="file-path">c:/inetpub/wwwroot/pages/Page2.htm</code>

 In practice, you would work with your team and the audit team to determine the best course of action.
-Here, we'll resolve these failures by creating a user named `web_admin` and assign that user as the owner of the web files.
+Here, we'll resolve these failures by assigning the built-in `IIS_IUSRS` group as the owner of the web files.

-Modify the part of your `webserver` cookbook's default recipe that manages the files to assign the owner to the built-in `IIS-IUSRS` group, like this.
+Modify the part of your `webserver` cookbook's default recipe that manages the files to assign the owner to the `IIS_IUSRS` group, like this.

 ```ruby
 # ~/chef-repo/cookbooks/webserver/recipes/default.rb